mattnkrueger/School-Projects/Semester 3/C++ Projects/Sudoku Puzzle/README.md

 > SUDOKU PUZZLE
 >
-> Goal: create a working Sudoku puzzle game with visualization.
+> Goal: create a working Sudoku puzzle game with visualization in the console.